darenr/report_creator/docs/source/getting_started.rst

 Logo
 ----

-The ``logo`` parameter is optional, to include a logo in the report pass a path to the logo file, a url to a logo image, a base64 encoded image, or a GitHub handle.
+The ``logo`` parameter is optional.
+To include a logo in the report, pass a path to the logo file, a URL to a logo image, a base64 encoded image, or a GitHub handle.

-When passing a GitHub handle the image will be fetched from the github repository.
+When passing a GitHub handle, the image will be fetched from the GitHub repository.
 Since most companies have a GitHub account, this is a convenient way to include a logo (for example ``logo="apple"``).

-Not providing a logo, the report will include an SVG based logo that derives from the title of the report.
+If you do not provide a logo, the report will include an SVG-based logo that derives from the title of the report.

 Layout
 ------